 The construction industry is more exposed to economic ebbs and flows than almost any other sector of the economy.
-In fact, the New Residential Construction Report, more commonly known as “housing starts” is one of the key indicators that acts as a barometer of the country’s overall economic health.
 As a result of this position, construction companies – be they local custom home-builders or multinational engineering and infrastructure conglomerates – must ensure that they have effective expense management to maintain cash flow and cost control, even during boom periods.
 This prudence is required both for large-scale expenses such as construction materials and heavy equipment purchases, as well as for employees’ own out-of-pocket expenses.

 Supporting Remote Employees